elibroftw/blog.elijahlopez.ca/content/posts/how-to-buy-monero-in-canada/index.md

 Make sure to set the limit order one cent less than market with **post** selected unless you are treating it as a security.

 The etransfer deposit fee took the largest chunk!
 I'll have to test the other methods to compare.

+### Kraken USDC &rarr; XMR

+Buy USDC on Coinbase and send it to Kraken via the Arbitrum network.
+Knowing that it's 0.5% cheaper than the Newton XLM method, we get 0.82% for makers and 1.53% for takers.
+If you don't have patience to place a limit order at the market price, I recommend using FixedFloat which takes a 0.65% fees for swaps.

 ### XLM &rarr; USD &rarr; XMR